dexset/descore/doc/des/math/linear/vector.md

 ##### ctors

-Vector can construct with different ways:
+Vector can be constructed with different ways:

 - from single values